yuanchenyang/mitsss-website-static/content/constitution.md

 committee member shall be brought into question in case he fails to meet such a requirement.
 Election of the Singapore Student Society shall be held at the end of the academic year.
 Quorum of 50 percent or ten members, whichever is larger, shall be necessary for an election meeting to take place.
-The post of president is open to all members who are Singapore citizens or permanent residents.
-The other elected posts are open to all members.

 #### Removal and/or replacement of officers
 In the event that an officer should resign, the remaining elected officers will